alshedivat/al-folio/_pages/agenda.md

 <!-- - *Breathing Datasets.* I previously briefly developed the notion of [economy of the dataset](https://andre-ye.github.io/writing/files/economy-of-the-dataset.pdf){:target="_blank"}, which deploys the Marxist notion of commodity fetishism and alienation to understand the simultaneous isolation and tightness of large-scale datasets.
 In response: can we develop less alienated, more intertwined datasets?
 Can we exploit hyperlinks and connections?
 Can we build a dataset in which each annotation is not one thing one person said at one time, but a living, breathing discourse? -->
+- Critique of the quasi-utilitarian focus on "preferences" in alignment.
+Frankfurt School will be useful here.
+In the style of "Antagonistic AI" (Alice Cai et al.)
 - Serious HCI-style study of the use of LLMs and VLMs for philosophers.
 - An application of the "male gaze" to vision models (see: Laura Mulvey, ["Visual Pleasure and Narrative Cinema"](https://www.amherst.edu/system/files/media/1021/Laura%2520Mulvey,%2520Visual%2520Pleasure.pdf){:target="_blank"})
 - Something like [Borges and AI](https://arxiv.org/pdf/2310.01425.pdf){:target="_blank"}, but with Dostoevsky (*Crime and Punishment*) or David Foster Wallace (*Infinite Jest*), possibly also Baudrillard (*Simulacra and Simulation*)